11 Tricks to Make Boxed Cake Mix Taste Homemade

 Switch the Water for Buttermilk

 Most box mixes ask you to add eggs, oil and water.
-To make the cake more interesting, replace the water with some rich and tasty buttermilk instead.
-Use the same amount as you would water for the best, creamiest results.
+To make the boxed cake taste homemade, replace the water with rich and tasty buttermilk.
+Use the amount you would for water for the creamiest results.
 You won’t regret it!

 Want to make your own?
-This is how to make buttermilk at home.
+Learn how to make buttermilk at home.

 2 / 11